entralliance/entralliance.github.io/content/contributing.md

 *Please be sure to fully describe any new issues.*

+**Note:** it may be helpful to engage in a discussion before submitting a new issue on GitHub.
+We encourage opening conversations on Slack (see above) if you'd like to involve the community in the brainstorming effort before opening an issue!

 ## Code Contributions

 The ENTR Foundation's free, open-source code repositories are hosted on GitHub in the [entralliance GitHub organization](https://github.com/entralliance).